Functional Genomics Research Unit

 Current projects:

-- Design of therapeutic approaches targeting the neuromuscular junction in Collagen VI-related myopathies;
+- Design of therapeutic approaches targeting the neuromuscular junction in Collagen VI-related myopathies.

 Staff/People